walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

 (which indicates which operation or nested field was involved), and the arguments passed to the field resolver function.

-In Lacinia, there's a difference between a resolved error, from using ``resolve-as``, and an overall failure parsing or executing the query.
+In Lacinia, there's a difference between a resolver error, from using ``resolve-as``, and an overall failure parsing or executing the query.
 If the ``rating`` argument is omitted from the query, we can see a significant difference::